Effects

 Disease: You instantly contract a Disease.

 Poison: Specific to the poison.
 Always Critical.
-Specific poison must be treated with specific antidote.
+Specific poison must be treated with a specific antidote.

 Emotional Effects